Fatima Beyina-Moussa: Creation of BEM Brazzaville

 BEM Brazzaville is a business school located in Brazzaville, Congo, and is part of the BEM (Bordeaux School of Management) network, which has established a strong presence in Africa.
 BEM is also present in Dakar, Abidjan, and Douala.

 BEM Brazzaville offers a range of academic programs, including bachelor's, master's, and continuing education in fields such as management, finance, marketing, and entrepreneurship.
-The school emphasizes quality education tailored to African realities while maintaining international standards.

 BEM Brazzaville is the result of a collaboration between KEDGE-BEM and FAE through its training institution, the Institut Supérieur de Technologie et de Gestion (ISTEG).
-Fatima Beyina-Moussa is a member of BEM Brazzaville’s board of directors, a position stemming from the partnership between FAE and BEM Africa to provide high-level educational opportunities in Central Africa.
+Fatima Beyina-Moussa is a member of BEM Brazzaville’s board of directors.

 Political career

 As a member of the central committee of the Congolese Labour Party (PCT), she was elected to the Brazzaville City Council.
 Fatima BEYINA-MOUSSA has been secretary for economic, environmental and sustainable development issues on the Poto-Poto PCT committee since 2020.

-Her political commitment led her to stand in the 2022 local elections on the PCT Poto-Poto list.
-She is now a member of the Brazzaville City Council, where she contributes to the well-being of her fellow citizens and proposes solutions, particularly in the education sector, where she says: ‘Education guarantees human development and the complete transformation of a society’.
+She is a member of the Brazzaville City Council.

 Personal life

 Fatima Beyina-Moussa is married to Central African economist Bel-Gaza BEYINA.
 The couple resides in Brazzaville with their two children.
-She enjoys family life and is actively involved in several community initiatives.